Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/code-Carbon-SR1/README.md

       - CENTENNIAL [from here: git](https://github.com/OpenNetworkingFoundation/CENTENNIAL.git)

+Working locations:

-Working location for compiling Carbon code and managing the Carbon karaf container is here: **$HOME/odl/CENTENNIAL/code-Carbon-SR1**
+  - for compiling Carbon code and managing the Carbon karaf container is here: **$HOME/odl/CENTENNIAL/code-Carbon-SR1**
-Working directory for source code editing for Boron base is here: **$HOME/odl/CENTENNIAL/code**
+  - Working directory for source code editing for Boron base is here: **$HOME/odl/CENTENNIAL/code**

-## Steps
+### Steps

-### 0. Do the installation of Java, maven, git npm and so on form the Boron/code description
+#### 0. Do the installation of Java, maven, git npm and so on form the Boron/code description

 Versions of tools that we use today (April 2018):
   - Apache Maven 3.3.9